An ingrown toenail is a condition that occurs when part of a nail injures the surrounding skin. This problem particularly affects the big toe.

 Treating onychomycosis is not instantaneous.
 Our podiatrists will accompany you throughout your therapy with regular follow-up consultations until the infection is completely resolved.
 This follow-up includes advice to avoid recurrences:

 Nail fungus may seem harmless, but quick and effective treatment is essential to avoid unnecessary complications and discomfort.
-At Médecine podiatrique du Plateau, our expertise and personalized care guarantee you optimal treatment.
-Contact us today to schedule an assessment and get your nails healthy.
+At Médecine podiatrique du Plateau, our knowledge, know-how and personalized care offer you optimal treatment.
+Contact us today to schedule a consultation and get your nails healthy.

 Make an appointment now and take the first step towards a sustainable solution!